gabriele-inghirami/compute_dNdy_and_dNdpT_from_oscar2013_files/README.md

 - combine_results.py sums up the results of different executions of compute_results.py
 - to_text.py converts the pickle output into human readable text format
 - make_plots.gp is a gnuplot script (tested with version 5.4) that makes (eps) plots of the data exported in text format
+- make_comparison_plots.gp is a gnuplot script (tested with version 5.4) that makes (eps) comparison plots of two sets of data exported in text format

 ### compute_dNdy_and_dNdpT_from_oscar_file.py